-To estimate the practicability of materialisation in acyclic ontologies, we measured the maximal depth of function symbol nesting in terms generated by skolem chase.
+symbol nesting in terms generated by skolem chase.
 This measure, which we call ontology depth, is of interest as it can be used to establish a bound on the size of the chase.
 Our tests revealed that most ontologies have small depths: out of the 124 MSA ontologies, 83 (66.9%) have depths less than 5; 13 (10.5%) have depths from 5 to 9; 24 (19.4%) have depths from 10 to 19; 2 (1.6%) have depths from 20 to 49; and 2 (1.6%) have depths from 50 to 80.
-This suggests that the materialisation of these ontologies might not be too large.

 We also computed the materialisation of several acyclic ontologies.
 Since our implementation is only prototypical, our primary goal was not to evaluate the performance of materialisation, but rather to estimate the increase in ABox size.
 Although this increase may not be perfectly linear, we believe that it can be estimated by examining moderately-sized ABoxes.
-Most of our test ontologies, however, do not have substantial ABoxes; ontologies are often made available as general vocabularies, whereas ABoxes are application-specific and are thus usually not made publicly available.
-Because of that, we ran two kinds of experiments.
+Most of our test ontologies, however, do not have substantial ABoxes; ontologies are often publicly available as general vocabularies, whereas ABoxes are application-specific and are thus usually not publicly available.
+Because of this problem, we conducted two kinds of experiments.